jenkinsci/meterian-scanner-plugin/README.md

 More to be written here after the plugin is launched :)

-# additional information and sources about writing plugins for Jenkins
+#### Additional information and sources about writing plugins for Jenkins
 https://wiki.jenkins.io/display/JENKINS/Plugin+tutorial
 https://wiki.jenkins.io/display/JENKINS/Create+a+new+Plugin+with+a+custom+build+Step